-Most phones these days are compatible with SDHC cards which allows storage sizes of upto 32GB.
-Others mostly high end smartphones can accept SDXC cards which is more recent and can allow up to 2TB of storage.
+Most phones these days are compatible with SDHC cards which allows storage sizes of up to 32GB.
+Others mostly high-end smartphones can accept SDXC cards which is more recent and can allow up to 2TB of storage.

 The read/write speed of your memory card can have a significant effect on your camera performance, particularly in shot-to-shot times and continuous shooting, and in the speed of transferring data to your computer.
 Cards from cheaper brands may also prove to be less reliable than premium brands, many of which come with lifetime guarantees.